Adriana Lima: Victoria's Secret

-Lima is probably best known for her work with Victoria's Secret.
+Lima is known for her work with Victoria's Secret.
 She walked her first Victoria's Secret runway in 1999, at age 17 and since being contracted as an Angel in 2000, she has appeared on subsequent shows ever since, opening the show in 2003, 2007, 2008, and 2010.
 In 2012, she opened the show for the 5th time less than two months after giving birth to her second child.

 In 2004, she was one of the five Angels promoting Victoria's Secret nationwide in the so-called "Angels Across America" Tour, alongside Tyra Banks, Heidi Klum, Gisele Bündchen, and Alessandra Ambrosio.
 She missed the 2009 show due to her pregnancy.
 Lima has appeared on several television ads for the brand, including the praised and criticized 2004 commercial "Angel in Venice" with Bob Dylan.

 2008 continued with Lima hosting the What Is Sexy? program for the E!
 Entertainment Network and a July tour for the BioFit Uplift Bra launch.
 She was also featured in November's Miracle Bra relaunch.
 Topping the year off, Lima wore the "Fantasy Bra" for the 2008 Victoria's Secret Fashion Show.
 The bra, created by American jewelry designer Martin Katz, was set with 3,575 black diamonds, 117 certified 1 carat white round diamonds, 34 rubies, and two black diamond drops totaling 100 carat.
 Valued at over $5 million, the bra carried more than 1500 carat.

 In 2010, she again wore the Fantasy Bra, called the Victoria's Secret Bombshell Fantasy Bra.
 The bra which weighs in at 142 carats with 60 carats of white diamonds and 82 carats of topazes and sapphires is worth 2 million dollars.
 She wore the fantasy bra again in 2014, along with Alessandra Ambrosio, with each bra valuing $2,000,000.

 In July 2016, Victoria's Secret launched its own sports bra line, Victoria Sport, and Lima starred on the commercial alongside models Elsa Hosk, Romee Strijd, Jasmine Tookes, and Josephine Skriver.

 In January 2017, Lima was named "the most valuable Victoria's Secret Angel" according to analytics company D'Marie, which conducted research that factored in social media likes, followers, sales conversions and engagement to come up with the results.
 "We've developed an algorithm that compiles over 24 specific metrics from each social media platform that determines an individual's ranking amongst others' in any variety of categories," D'Marie explained.

 In November 2018, Lima walked in her final Victoria's Secret Fashion Show after participating in 18 catwalks for the brand.

+In October 2024, Lima returned to the Victoria's Secret Fashion Show after a six-year absence of both her and the show.
+The following year, in September 2025, Lima was confirmed to walk the runway once more in October, marking her 20th appearance.